5 Amplifier circuits

 Figure 5.3: Amplifier circuits with a MOS transistor: b) is the CDC, c) is the CSC and d) is the CGC.

-The CBC is shown again in Figure 5.4a; figure 5.4b gives its small-signal equivalent circuit for frequencies where the impedances 1C1 and 1C2 are small enough to be negligible compared to the other impedances.
-Finally, Figure 5.4c gives a more comprehensible equivalent circuit, obtained by cleaning up the intermediate SSEC as much as possible.
-This SSEC is now used to calculate some small-signal properties of the CBC: its input and output resistance, as well as the small signal voltage gain.
+The CBC with an NPN is shown in Figure 5.4a; figure 5.4b gives its small-signal equivalent circuit for frequencies where the impedances 1C1, 1C2 and 1C3 are small enough to be negligible compared to the other impedances.
+This SSEC is now used to calculate some small-signal properties of the CBC: its input resistance rin and its output resistance rout, as well as the small signal voltage gain H = voutvin.

 pict